jwsandeman/Portfolio/README.md

 ### Portfolio Card

 - Desktop - I used vertical column layout so that you can see the screenshots preview of each website i have worked on.
 I also included a small horizontal information bar at the bottom.
+This bottom bar has a link to the associated website.

 - Mobile - I used a smaller version of the card to give a preview of the website and the information bar.
 These previews are in a single vertical scrolling column layout.

+### Blog Post

+- Desktop/Mobile - I used a vertical scrolling column with an image as the post header.
+Then you have the post meta data and tags followed by the heading and publish date.
+After that the user can read the blog post by scrolling down the page.

 ---